 As such, Vitamin B12 does not have any side effects, if taken orally in recommended doses.
 However, injected doses of Vitamin B12 have extremely high concentrations of this vitamin and that can cause a few side effects such as:

 However, it must be noted, these side effects only occur after ingestion of extremely high doses of vitamin B12 and not with normal consumption.

 Now that we’ve discussed Vitamin B12 in detail, let’s get back to the main question, and try to figure out why the concerns about Vitamin B12 in plant-based foods may be well-founded.

 For a much deeper dive into Vitamin B12 and why its important for you, check out our blog - Vitamin B12 - One of the most vital nutrients to humans – Vegan Dukan.

 Vitamin B12 in Foods

 This is where the shocker comes in.
-While Vitamin B12 is found in abundance in animal foods and most animal based products, it is actually not naturally produced by plants.
+While Vitamin B12 is found in abundance in animal foods and most animal-based products, it is actually not naturally produced by plants.
 Therefore, it is scientifically proven that vegans are at a high risk of vitamin B12 deficiency if their diet isn't supplemented with vitamin B12 sources.
 However, this doesn’t mean that vegans have to survive without this essential vitamin.
-There are a few food sources which vegans can rely on for their B12 consumption, in addition to the medicinal supplements available in the market.
+There are a few food sources that vegans can rely on for their B12 consumption, in addition to the medicinal supplements available on the market.